 Welcome back to our guide to picking custom PC parts.
-If you've not yet read part one, then hop over and have a read first!
+If you've not yet read part one, then hop over and have a read first, as it'll get you up to speed on our intentions for this series, and covers the most important 3 questions to ask before picking your parts!

 Today we'll be dedicating an entire post to the most important part of any custom gaming PC: the graphics card.

-Which graphics card you pick will depend on your answer to question one from our first post - are you building the perfect custom gaming PC for Fortnite?
+Which graphics card you pick will depend on your requirements - are you building the perfect custom gaming PC for Fortnite?
 Or perhaps a high-end gaming PC that's also an effective workstation for photo-editing, video-editing, and streaming too?
 For the sake of ease, today we'll be assuming the task at hand is just good old gaming, so without further ado, let's get into the specs for a GPU, otherwise known as a Graphics Card or Discrete Graphics.

 Any gaming system you build or buy should be focused on this component.
 It's where the vast majority of your PC processing power will be centred when it comes to generating all the vast worlds and characters you'll be playing around with.
 There are really only a few key factors when it comes to specs that can help you determine which graphics card to buy, regardless of whether that card is made by NVIDIA, AMD, or any other third-party manufacturer such as MSI or Zotac.
 Let's start by taking the GeForce RTX 2060 from Gigabyte, and the RX 5700XT from ASUS, as examples: